aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmltextareaelement/value/_index.md

 ---
 title: HTMLTextAreaElement.Value
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLTextAreaElement property.
+description: HTMLTextAreaElement Value property.
 Represents the current contents of the corresponding form control in an interactive user agent.
 Changing this attribute changes the contents of the form control but does not change the contents of the element.
 If the entirety of the data can not fit into a single DOMString the implementation may truncate the data
 type: docs
 weight: 110
 url: /net/aspose.html/htmltextareaelement/value/